kerneltravel/everysearch-webfrontend-by-golang-datatable-everything/README.md

 user-frontend\page-load-by-go-webview-demo.exe
 ```

-WHAT'S MORE:
+Development:
 ================================================================================
+1.on compiling:
-1.More on compiling:need golang ENV,and build with build-backend.bat
+need golang ENV,and build with build-backend.bat .
-relays on these 3 projects:
+the backend relays on these 3 projects:
 ```
 github.com/zserge/webview
 ```